The 7 best AI documentation assistants I tested in 2026

 Expert Verified

 But what if you could offload most of that work?
 AI promises to do just that, acting as an assistant that can write, organize, and update your knowledge base while you do more important things.
-The market is full of tools claiming to be the answer, so I decided to roll up my sleeves and actually put them to the test.
+The market is full of tools claiming to be the answer, so I rolled up my sleeves and actually put them to the test.

 I reviewed seven of the top AI documentation tools, eesel AI, Mintlify, Notion AI, Scribe, GitBook, Swimm AI, and Document360, to see which ones hold up.
 This is a real, hands-on look at what works, what doesn’t, and which tool might be the right fit for you.